menghanj8072/about-me/README.md

 School: High School of Telecommunication Arts and Technology

-Bio: Moved from China to USA.
-Begin learning english and sometimes likes to draw when having nothing to do.
+Bio: Currently in highschool.
+Sometimes likes to draw when having nothing to do.

 Schedule:
 1. Chemistry